 Wicked Problem: Climate Change

-• Climate change epitomizes a wicked problem.
-It's multifaceted, with environmental, economic, and social dimensions, and lacks a clear, definitive solution.
+Climate change epitomizes a wicked problem.
+It’s multifaceted, with environmental, economic, and social dimensions, and lacks a clear, definitive solution.
 Every action taken to mitigate climate change affects numerous stakeholders in unpredictable ways, making consensus and effective action challenging.
+Understanding the various dimensions of climate change requires extensive user research, including user interviews, observations, and journey mapping to gain insights into stakeholder behavior and needs.

 Tame Problem: Building a Bridge